-In 2018, the AIA will present its eleventh award for the best paper authored and delivered by a graduate student.
+Each year the AIA presents an award for the best paper authored and delivered by a graduate student.
 The prize will consist of books donated by exhibitors at the meeting.
 Papers to be considered must first be submitted to and accepted by the PAMC for either an open session or as part of a colloquium using normal criteria for acceptance.
 A separate committee, the Graduate Student Paper Award Committee, will evaluate papers for the award.
 Guidelines and criteria for consideration of papers for the award will be available here.
 To be eligible for the award students must identify themselves by checking the appropriate check box on the submission form and must be the sole author of the paper to be considered.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.